Top 10 Changes - Draft Medicare Communications and Marketing Guidelines

 MA enrollment is

-an all-time high of 22.6 million next year and the
+expected to hit an all-time high of 22.6 million next year and the

 market is already extremely competitive.
 Seniors who encounter a sub-optimal billing